nullt3r/jfscan/README.md

   -i INTERFACE, --interface INTERFACE
                         interface for masscan and nmap to use --router-ip ROUTER_IP
-                        IP address of your router for the masscan, e. g., when scanning from Nethunter/Android
+                        IP address of your router for the masscan --router-mac ROUTER_MAC
+                        MAC address of your router for the masscan

   --version             show program's version number and exit
 ```